michael-hartmann/caps/docs/manual/manual.rst

 CaPS is an implementation of the Casimir effect in the plane-sphere geometry.
-The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate as sketched in the inset of Figure 1.
+The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate as sketched in the inset of :numref:`aspect_ratios`.
 We assume that the sphere and the plane are in vacuum.
 The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` depending on the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the sphere and the plane.
 The code is highly optimized and allows you -- depending on parameters and your hardware -- to compute the free energy for aspect ratios up to :math:`R/L\sim 5\,000`.

+.. _aspect_ratios:
 .. figure:: images/overview.pdf
    :scale: 100 %